Missouri Voters Backed An Anti-Gerrymandering Measure; Lawmakers Want To Undo It

 "Voters know when there's games being played," said Sean Soendker Nicholson, a Democratic political consultant who was the campaign manager for Amendment 1.
 "And they know that when politicians or political consultants are the one drawing their own lines or drawing lines for their friends that they're protecting their own and not looking out for voters."

 Republicans argue the criteria used to draw legislative maps will help Democrats chip away at the large GOP majorities.
 While some prominent Republicans endorsed Amendment 1, Democratic lawyers helped draft the language for it.
-And some politically-active nonprofits with ties to major Democratic donors wrote large checks to fund the campaign in favor of the initiative.
+And some politically active nonprofits with ties to major Democratic donors wrote large checks to fund the campaign in favor of the initiative.

 Amendment 1's organizers ended up giving the state's last Democratic statewide officeholder, state Auditor Nicole Galloway, a major say in picking finalists for the demographer position.

-Since Democrats are clustered primarily in the St. Louis and Kansas City area, people like Sen.-elect Cindy O'Laughlin believe the amendment will produce a slew of oddly-shaped districts that stretch across large swaths of terrain.
+Since Democrats are clustered primarily in the St. Louis and Kansas City area, people like Sen.-elect Cindy O'Laughlin believe the amendment will produce a slew of oddly shaped districts that stretch across large swaths of terrain.

 "I see no reason for a largely Republican area to be all of a sudden connected to something that's distant from there to try to engineer the results," O'Laughlin said.
 "I think that's wrong."